 What is ISO in Photography: Tips for Beginners

 Let’s take the clichés out first.
-ISO is not International Standards Organization.
-ISO may be considered a part of exposure triangle in photography, but it wasn’t meant to be, especially not in the film.
+ISO is not an International Standards Organization.
+ISO may be considered a part of the exposure triangle in photography, but it wasn’t meant to be, especially not in the film.